 Low average position combined with low visibility and medium or better relevance likely means that your bid is not high enough.
 You can increase your bid to try and improve both.
 If you’re able to get a first page average position and visibility, this can lead to improved performance as you have much greater visibility with merchants.

-In the example below for [pixel tracking], we see that there is an average position of 5.6, a visibility of 40 percent, and high relevance.
+In the example below for wishlist, we see that there is an average position of 4.7, a visibility of 12.2%, and high relevance.
 Increasing the bid is likely to have a significant impact on average position.

-In the example below, a high average position (1.1) combined low visibility (40 percent) and low relevance (see image below) likely means that your bid is sufficiently high, but other factors prevent visibility from improving.
+In the example below for advanced wishlist, a high average position (1.2) combined low visibility (40%) and low relevance (see image below) likely means that your bid is sufficiently high, but other factors prevent visibility from improving.
 Overlapping bids, or bidding on broad match keywords are two common causes.

 High CPI or high CAC